2nthony/lazyvim-presets/README.md

-# lazyvimvscode
+# lazyvimp

-**PERSONAL** LazyVim extras, may change often, to avoid breaking, should always override the options or copy the source code to become your own one.
+**LazyVim P**resets, **PERSONAL** LazyVim extras, may change often, to avoid breaking, should always override the options or copy the source code to become your own one.

 My purpose is make it more like vscode.